 SHAPING A LIVEABLE PL ACE Table B.30 DES2 - MASTERPLANNING FOR MAJOR DEVELOPMENTS Reasons for Alternatives Considered New major developments create an opportunity to achieve high levels of urban design and create an overall well connected project that takes into account its local and wider surroundings and potentially becoming a catalyst for regeneration setting the standard required across the city.
 Therefore additional requirements for major applications are proposed to ensure development that has the potential to positively enhance the city reaches its full potential.
 Option 1 - no specific policies for major applications; this will result in applications being assessed against the policy requirements of DES1 and all relevant policies within the LDP, which is considered not to have an impact on the SA objectives.
-Option 2 - specific policy for major applications; providing specific criteria that will promote inclusive high quality developments that have the potential to act as a catalyst for regeneration and investment throughout the city.
-Options No specific policies for major developments Detailed design policy Summary Major applications assessed against the DES1 overarching urban design policy and all relevant LDP policies.
+Option 2 - specific policy for major applications; providing specific criteria that will promote inclusive high quality developments that have the potential to act as a catalyst for regeneration and investment throughout the city. and will promote moldsive high quality developments that have the potential to Options No specific policies for major developments Detailed design policy Summary Major applications assessed against the DES1 overarching urban design policy and all relevant LDP policies.
 Specific criteria that builds upon DES1 Social Effects This option will have no social effects.
 This option will have positive social effects.
 Economic Effects This option will have no economic effects This option will have positive economic effects Environmental Effects This option will have no environmental effects.
-This policy will deliver a positive environmental effects Reasons for Selecting Preferred Option This policy aims to manage major applications to help avoid piecemeal schemes and enable development to occur in a more comprehence coordinated manner.
-Mitigation No mitigation measures or enhancement have been identified.
+This policy will deliver a positive environmental effects Reasons for Selecting Preferred Option This policy aims to manage major applications to help avoid piecemeal schemes and enable development to occur in a more coordinated manner. nemes and enable development to occur in a more comprehensive and Mitigation Mitigation No mitigation measures or enhancement have been identified.
 Timescale of effect Medium to long term positive effects.